 Trash + recycling: Coordinating pickup schedules or transfer station drop-offs

-Plant, lawn, and garden + outdoor care: Watering, weeding, covering for frost, harvesting, cutting grass, weed whacking, leaf blowing, raking, cutting and chopping firewood, shoveling, and snow blowing
+Plant, lawn, garden + outdoor care: Watering (including with a manual sprinkler irrigation system), weeding, covering for frost, harvesting, cutting grass, weed whacking, leaf blowing, raking, cutting and chopping firewood, shoveling, snow blowing, and high-elevation gardening

 Pool + spa maintenance: Basic upkeep and monitoring water levels